 - Archive contacts.

 - View the following reports: Payment summary, Expenses, and Marketing reports.

 - Manage everything in the Settings area except for adding new users and exporting data.

-A Practitioner is classified as anyone who sees patients, so this role allows for access to patients' medical details (such as medical alerts and treatment notes). 📈 Practitioners can do everything that Receptionists can (with one exception: they have access to some different reports).
+A Practitioner is classified as anyone who sees patients, so this role allows for access to patients' medical details (such as medical alerts and treatment notes). 📈 Practitioners can almost do everything that Receptionists can.
+Reports access is a bit different and financial functions can be restricted.
 They also have the following permissions:

 - View, create, modify, and delete medical alerts.

 - Create and view all treatment notes.
 (However, restrictions can be enabled that allow them to view only the notes they have written.)